-As part of the process to select and monitor the target UCIs (mutual investment funds and SICAVs) established by third-party Companies ("fund houses") in relation to the Company, the Multimanager Investments Structure of the Investment Department assesses - in addition to economic and financial analyses - the level of integration of the SRI and/or ESG factors and related sustainability risks, in the framework of:
+As part of the process of selecting and monitoring the target UCIs of third-party fund Management Company (mutual investment funds and SICAVs), the Multimanager Investments Structure of the Investment Department of the Parent Company Eurizon Capital SGR S.p.A. assesses - in addition to economic and financial analyses the level of integration of SRI and/or ESG factors and related sustainability risks, in the framework of:

-- the decision-making and Investment Processes of fund houses, in compliance with Article 6 of the SFDR Regulation; - the investment policies of individual UCIs, verifying: - compliance with the requirements of Law 220 of 9 December 2021 and relative Instructions of the Bank of Italy, COVIP, IVASS and MEF on the exercise of enhanced controls on the work of authorised intermediaries to combat the financing of firms manufacturing landmines, and cluster munitions and sub-munitions; - the promotion, among others, of environmental or social characteristics, or a combination of those characteristics, while respecting good governance practices, pursuant to Article 8 of the SFDR Regulation; - the adoption of sustainable investment goals, pursuant to Article 9 of the SFDR Regulation; - the presence of any additional distinguishing ESG elements in managing individual products.
+- the investment decision-making processes of Management Company, in accordance with Article 6 of the SFDR; - the investment policy of each UCI, monitoring: - compliance with the requirements of Italian Law 220 of 9 December 2021 (and related Instructions of the Bank of Italy, COVIP, IVASS and MEF) on the exercise of enhanced controls on the work of authorised intermediaries to combat the financing of firms manufacturing anti-personnel land mines, and cluster munitions and sub-munitions; - the promotion, among other characteristics, of environmental or social characteristics, or a combination of those characteristics, as well as compliance with good governance practices, pursuant to Article 8 of SFDR; - the adoption of sustainable investment objectives, pursuant to Article 9 of the SFDR; - as well as the presence of any additional ESG-type distinctive elements in the management of each product.

-This information - obtained from fund houses and/or through specialized info-providers (e.g., Bloomberg, Morningstar) - is valued both as one of the elements considered for possible inclusion in the list of authorised UCIs ("UCI list"), and as a possible choice criterion, among others, by the portfolio managers of the Company.
-As part of its own due diligence activities, the Multimanager Investments Structure favours fund houses that ensure a high level of transparency of managed products, also regarding procedures to integrate sustainability risks and environmental, social and corporate governance (ESG) factors, and sustainable and responsible investment (SRI) principles in their investment processes.
+This information - acquired directly from Management Company and / or through specialized infoproviders (e.g. Bloomberg, Morningstar) - is assessed as one of the elements considered for possible approval in the UCI buy-list, and as a possible choice criterion, among others, by the portfolio managers of the Company.
+As part of its own due diligence activities, the Multimanager Investments Structure of the Parent Company Eurizon Capital SGR S.p.A. gives preference to the Management Company that provide a high level of transparency on the products they manage, including about how they integrate sustainability risks and integrate environmental, social and corporate governance (ESG) factors and sustainable and responsible investment (SRI) principles within their respective investment processes.

-In this context, the Credit Risk Management Structure within the Risk Management Function, verifies, based on offering documentation acquired from the fund house, the results of analyses on the level of integration of SRI and/or ESG factors and connected sustainability risks.
+In this context, the Risk Management Function, on the basis of the offer documentation and any further documentation obtained from the Management Company, the results of the analyses relating to the level of integration of SRI and/or ESG factors and the related sustainability risks.